slsu0424/slsu0424.github.io/_pages/resources.md

 <div class="row justify-content-between">
 <div class="col-md-8 pr-5">

-<p>This is a running collection of resources I have come across in my research and writings.
-These will be references from various experts and thought leaders in the field.</p>
+<p>This is a running collection of resources I have come across in my research and writings.</p>

 <p>
 <b>Healthcare</b>